Protecting the Driftless Area since 1997

 About a dozen people with varied backgrounds, occupations and skills continued to meet and garnered support from Gathering Waters, the Bluffland Alliance and the Wisconsin Department of Natural Resources.

 Philip Gelatt joined the board before the organization went public with an event on Grandad Bluff Oct.
 13, 1996.
 He brought both substantial financial backing and vision to the young organization.
 As the board huddled in the Grandad Bluff shelter after the public announcement on a windy, cold day, Gelatt asked the group to identify a project that could make a significant, immediate impact beyond the ability of the young organization to tackle.
-Craig Thompson told him of a 340-acre farm near Holmen in the Conservation Reserve Program that was a breeding area for rare grassland birds.
+Craig Thompson told him of a 340-acre farm near Holmen in the Conservation Reserve Program (CRP) that was a breeding area for rare grassland birds.
 It would likely be developed for housing in the near future.
-Not long after that, Gelatt said that he would acquire and preserve the farm by swapping land that he owned next to the freeway in Onalaska.
-Several years later, he did just that.
-Gelatt had been restoring The Northern Engraving Grasslands to prairie for several years with the assistance of Mississippi Valley Conservancy.
-The Conservancy purchased it in 2007 using money from the State Stewardship Fund and a donation of a substantial part of the value by Philip Gelatt.
+Now known as New Amsterdam Grasslands, the property was purchased by the Conservancy in 2007 with funds from Wisconsin's Knowles-Nelson Stewardship Program and a donation of a substantial part of the value by Philip Gelatt.

-Early on, the Conservancy established ties with the Blufflands Alliance and received startup grants from the Iowa Natural Heritage and Stry Foundations.
+Early on, the Conservancy established ties with the Blufflands Alliance and received startup grants from the Iowa Natural Heritage, McKnight, and Stry Foundations.
 It also had early support and advice from Gathering Waters, the state support group for land trusts.
 Paid membership reached 200 by April of 1998.
-In October 1998, the organization hired its first executive director, Cynthia Olmstead, and established an office in La Crosse.
+In October 1998, the organization hired its first executive director and established an office in La Crosse.

-In 2009, the Conservancy protected its largest individual tract—the 1,118-acre Kings Point Farm Tract adjacent to the Conservancy's Tunnelville Cliffs State Natural Area.
+In 2009, the Conservancy protected the 1,118-acre Kings Point Farm Tract adjacent to the Conservancy's Tunnelville Cliffs State Natural Area.
 This big parcel was donated outright by the Babson family.

-Most of the founders of this organization continue to be active, some as board members, some as volunteers and donors.
+Most of the founders of this organization continue to be active, some as board members and some as volunteers and donors.